All right, news roundup information overload hour.

 Um, but if in fact you have an eyewitness putting him at the scene of where her body was found, that could be very significant.

-There was a how there was a forensic pathologist on on early morning on Fox on Fox and Friends First, and saying that officials are not gonna likely release the cause of death death yet to avoid hindering the investigation.
+There was a how there was a forensic pathologist on early morning on Fox, on Fox and Friends First, and saying that officials are not going to likely release the cause of death yet to avoid hindering the investigation.

-And in other words, you it would not be just because the guy's DNA is on her clothes to you know doesn't prove murder.
+And in other words, it would not be just because the guy's DNA is on her clothes doesn't prove murder.

-And anyway, the the autopsy revealed she died by homicide.
+And anyway, the autopsy revealed she died by homicide.

 They're not specifying how, a very preliminary.

-Um, and it's a challenge, in other words, to try to to tie anybody, any perpetrator to this crime, especially, you know, in a setting of decomposition, high temperature fluctuation in the area.
+And it's a challenge, in other words, to try to tie anybody, any perpetrator to this crime, especially, you know, in a setting of decomposition, high-temperature fluctuation in the area.

-You know, you'd have to be able to rule out asphyxia, strangulation to the neck, no blunt force trauma to other head parts, etc.
+You know, you'd have to be able to rule out asphyxia, strangulation to the neck, no blunt force trauma to other head parts, et cetera, et cetera.

-Uh, I want to update you on the story about uh The National Archives and now House Republicans, 45 of them, have written a letter to the National Archives and Records Administration to demand the removal that they have recently put on uh warnings of harmful content regarding the United States Constitution, the Declaration of Independence, the Bill of Rights.
+And now House Republicans, 45 of them, have written a letter to the National Archives and Records Administration to demand the removal that they have recently put on warnings of harmful content regarding the United States Constitution, the Declaration of Independence, the Bill of Rights.

 I mean, they're editorializing on this.

-Not a perfect country, but there's never been a country this great that put in place a system to write wrongs, correct injustices that has abused power less and used its power to advance the human condition more.
+I mean, not a perfect country, but there's never been a country this great that put in place a system to right wrongs, correct injustices, that has abused power less and used its power to advance the human condition more.

 Have you noticed this website getting all this attention, Linda, about Red Balloon founder?

-Um in other words, it's if you're tired of woke politics, COVID vaccine mandates, there's a new job site for you.
+In other words, if you're tired of woke politics, COVID vaccine mandates, there's a new job site for you.

 It's called Red Balloon.

-So it I kind of even sounds like I kind of love it.
+So I have to say, it kind of even sounds like I kind of love it.

 Yeah.

-I mean, it sounds like there's a pretty big, right?
+I mean, it sounds like there's a pretty big.

-The long and the short of it is I thought I thought that this was a nation of medical privacy, you know.
+The long and short of it is, I thought that this was a nation of medical privacy.

-Well, then you and I are probably with I think I've not heard another single person on TV, and I don't watch many shows anyway, so it's not fair, but I've not read that people ever are making the argument for medical privacy and doctor patient confidentiality.
+And I are probably with, I think I've not heard another single person on TV, and I don't watch many shows anyway, so it's not fair, but I've not read that people ever are making the argument for medical privacy and doctor-patient confidentiality.

-He did a great segment yesterday talking about how he's gonna represent people that want freedom.
+He did a great segment yesterday talking about how he's going to represent people that want freedom.

 Yeah, I think it's a great idea.

-I mean, and he's and he's doing a pro bono.
+I mean, and he's doing a pro bono.

 Survey of 23 shows 23% of college speakers, I'm sorry, college students support violence to stop a speaker they disagree with.

-Uh I think that's a good reason to stay home and take the and do my day job.
+I think that's a good reason to stay home and take and do my day job.

-Nine apparently nine million new first-time gun owners from last year, and they're having the biggest problem they're having is the supply chain.
+Apparently, 9 million new first-time gun owners from last year, and the biggest problem they're having is the supply chain.

 Getting ammunition is like impossible.

-Don in Lake Ron Concama, what's up, big Don?
+Don in Lake Ron Concomo, what's up, Big Don?

 How are you, sir?